jonas208/GradValley.jl/README.md

 # GradValley.jl
-*A new lightweight package for deep learning with Julia*
+*A new lightweight package for Deep Learning with Julia*

 ![My Image](logo.png)